top of page

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

-After infidelity, some couples choose to remain together and attempt to rebuild intimacy.
-But intimacy can’t be restored without one critical component: knowing the truth—shared reality.
+After infidelity and betrayal, some couples choose to remain together and attempt to rebuild intimacy.
+But intimacy can’t be realized without one critical component: knowing the truth—reality.

 Without honesty, what often returns is proximity—shared space, shared routines, sometimes even affection or sex—but this isn’t intimacy.